-On Wednesday, June 19, the Department of Homeless Services (DHS)’ recognized approximately 60 agency Peace Officers at the annual Medal Day Ceremony, held on the campus of John Jay College of Criminal Justice.
+On Friday, May 22, the Department of Homeless Services (DHS)recognized the outstanding achievements of the DHS Peace Officers at the annual Medal Day Ceremony, held on the campus of John Jay College of Criminal Justice.

-The officers were joined at the ceremony by Commissioner Ovesey, Deputy Commissioner for Security & Emergency Operations Michael Gagliardi and their peers, as they reflected on the achievements of the past year.
-Members of the agency’s Executive Staff were also on-hand, in addition to the division’s Assistant Commissioner, Glenn Panazzolo, Deputy Chief Marlene Hodge and Director of Peace Officers Joseph Garcia.
+The officers were joined at the ceremony by Commissioner Taylor, Deputy Commissioner for Security and Emergency Operations Michael Gagliardi, and their peers, as they reflected on the achievements of the past year.
+Also in attendance were Executive Deputy Commissioner Lucille McEwen, Chief of Staff Rochelle Haynes, and Director of Peace Officers Joseph Garcia.

 "There is no shortage to the number of diverse and complex issues that our Peace Officers handle every day," said Deputy Commissioner Gagliardi.
 "Although serving as an officer comes with great challenge and responsibility, the men and women here today have proven their commitment to DHS staff members and clients alike.
 They are always present during times of need, ready and willing to assist in any and all ways possible."

 DHS Peace Officers must delicately balance high levels of vigilance and law enforcement instincts with an approachable demeanor and compassionate outlook, and Commissioner Taylor's closing remarks spoke to this.
 "Our clients come to us in times of crisis, needing to rebuild thier lives.
 And at the Department of Homeless Services, we give people an opportunity to get back on their feet.
 We treat our clients with honesty and integrity, and we help them face their challenges under unique circumstances.
 Your service, ensuring the security and stability of our sites, is what enables us to do the work assisting our clients in need."